TNL-Project/TNL/Documentation/UsersGuide/Matrices/ug_Matrices.md

 #### Method forRows

-Method `forRows` (\ref TNL::Matrices::LambdaMatrix::forRows, \ref TNL::Matrices::LambdaMatrix::forAllRows) iterates in parallel over all matrix rows.
-In the case of lambda matrices, it cannot be used for changing the matrix elements since they cannot be changed.
-In the following example, we show how to use this method to copy the matrix elements values to the dense matrix:
+The method `forRows` (\ref TNL::Matrices::LambdaMatrix::forRows, \ref TNL::Matrices::LambdaMatrix::forAllRows) iterates in parallel over matrix rows.
+Because a lambda matrix does not store its elements explicitly, the traversal is read-only; the matrix elements cannot be changed through the row view.
+The available member functions are:

+* `forAllRows(function)` - processes all rows.
+* `forRows(begin, end, function)` - processes rows in a half-open interval `[begin, end)`.
+* `forRows(rowIndexes, function)` - processes rows listed in an array of row indexes.

+The row view passed to the lambda offers the same read-only interface as for other matrix types: `getRowIndex()`, `getSize()`, `getColumnIndex(localIdx)`, `getValue(localIdx)`, and range-based iteration over the elements.
+The free-function `TNL::Matrices::forRows` also works with lambda matrices, but only through the const overloads (see [Free-function traverse and reduce API](#free-function-traverse-and-reduce-api)).

+The following example shows how to copy the lambda matrix into a dense matrix and how to compute the sum of absolute values in each row:

 \includelineno LambdaMatrixExample_forRows.cpp

 We start with the lambda functions (lines 17-61) defining the elements of the lambda matrix.
 Next, we create the lambda matrix `matrix` (lines 62-64) and the dense matrix `denseMatrix` (lines 67-68) together with the dense matrix view (line 69).
 The lambda function `f` (lines 70-74) serves for copying matrix elements from the lambda matrix to the dense matrix.
 The process of matrix elements copying is started by calling the method `forAllRows` (\ref TNL::Matrices::LambdaMatrix::forRows, \ref TNL::Matrices::LambdaMatrix::forAllRows) (line 75).

-Note, however, that use of `forElements` method (\ref TNL::Matrices::LambdaMatrix::forElements) would be more convenient.
+Note, however, that use of the `forElements` method (\ref TNL::Matrices::LambdaMatrix::forElements) would be more convenient for the copy operation.

 Next, we compute sum of absolute values of matrix elements in each row and store it in a vector (lines 83-90).
 Firstly we create the vector `sum_vector` for storing the sums (line 83) and get a vector view `sum_view` to get access to the vector from a lambda function.
 On the lines 85-90, we call lambda function for each matrix row which iterates over all matrix elements and sum their absolute values.
 Finally we store the result to the output vector (line 92).

 The result looks as follows: